 Myles and I rented a car this time and found a great price through VroomVroomVroom, a comparison site for car and campervan rentals.
-We ended up with a Nissan Micra, totally inappropriate but cheap to run and it only cost us $189 for 10 days.
+We ended up with a Nissan Micra, totally inappropriate for a long-term road trip but cheap to run and it only cost us $189 for 10 days.

 Guys, say hello to Nigel.
 He enjoys long drives in the outback and the occasional bit of off-roading.